rrodriguezsunol/henrys-groceries/README.md

 ## Design Decisions

+Store price of stock items in pence to avoid gotchas with decimal operations.

 Set a limit on stock item cost to avoid integer overflow?
 Set a limit on quantity of a single stockItem to avoid integer overflow?